What is your Information Night schedule?

 What do you serve for snacks and lunch?

 Great care and attention is given to our seasonal menus.
 We offer a variety of organic fruits all morning and serve organic lunches comprised of fresh and local produce (organic doesn’t mean much if the produce is shipped from Argentina!) and protein components.
 Afternoon snacks (also organic) are filling enough to see the child home but not interrupt their appetite for dinner.
 We have filtered water available at all times for the children to pour for themselves.

 Our concept of Field Trips has been taken to the next level: Family Meet-ups!
 We post destinations throughout the year for interested families to join one another for fun and adventure–very much intended build community outside of the school grounds!
 Some of these events will be staffed and a couple of these are for families to enjoy only.

-What about parent participation?
+What about parent involvement?

-We require parents to help support the school by volunteering their time to create a more fabulous environment for our children.
 Parents organize our social and fundraising events, lend a hand with garden and classroom maintenance, and do cultural presentations of their family’s celebrations or traditions.
 We also welcome contributions of expertise and talent–web site and IT assistance, handyman help, painters, musicians, professional bubble blowers (yes, really!), storytellers, etc. This adds to the uniqueness of our school and truly allows us to function beyond what would be possible without the contribution of each family.
 If you have any other ideas, please do not hesitate to ask us!
 It is your responsibility to turn in your hours worked twice a year.